 A number of entities compete with us to make the types of investments that we plan to make.
 We will compete with public and private funds, commercial and investment banks, commercial financing companies and, to the extent they provide an alternative form of financing, private equity and hedge funds.
 Many of our competitors are substantially larger and have considerably greater financial, technical and marketing resources than we do.
 For example, we believe some of our competitors may have access to funding sources that are not available to us.
 In addition, some of our competitors may have higher risk tolerances or different risk assessments.
 These characteristics could allow our competitors to consider a wider variety of investments, establish more relationships and offer better pricing and more flexible structuring than we offer.
-We may lose investment opportunities if we do not match our competitors, terms and structure.
-If we match our competitors' pricing, terms and structure.
-If we match our competitors' pricing, terms and structure, we may experience a decrease in net investment income or an increase in risk of capital loss.
+We may lose investment opportunities if we do not match our competitors' pricing, terms and structure, we may experience a decrease in net investment income or an increase in risk of capital loss.
 A significant part of our competitive advantage stems from the fact that the lower middle-market is underserved by traditional commercial and investment banks, and generally has less access to capital.
 A significant increase in the number and/or the size of our competitors in this target market could force us to accept less attractive investment terms.